-Offering competitive pricing can increase both your revenue and occupancy rate.
-Constantly changing your vacation rental rates according to supply and demand and other relevant historical and real-time market data can pretty much help you stand out from the competition.
+Offering competitive pricing can increase your revenue and occupancy rate.
+Constantly changing your vacation rental rates according to supply and demand and other relevant historical and real-time market data can help you stand out from the competition.

 Use dynamic pricing solutions like Beyond and PriceLabs to automate this process.
-These pricing tools will automatically adjust your rates based on seasonality, the size and type of your property, local history, special events, holiday demand predictions, day-of-the-week demand and the competition.
+These pricing tools will automatically adjust your rates based on seasonality, the size and type of your property, local history, special events, holiday demand predictions, day-of-the-week demand, and competition.

 4. Personalise Your Marketing to Your Customer Segments